kusoroadeolu/discrete-structures/src/settheory/README.md

 ## Overview

-QuerySet wraps a `HashSet` and provides SQL-inspired operations for working with sets.
+QuerySet wraps a `LinkedHashSet` and provides Set inspired operations for working with sets.
 It combines classic set theory operations (union, intersection, difference) with predicate-based filtering and querying.

 ## Core Concepts